RockefellerArchiveCenter/archivematica-local/appendix.md

 ### 8. Upgrade (Artefactual)

-Archivematica Product Owner alerts key staff to window where Archviematica will be down.
+Archivematica Product Owner alerts key staff to window where Archivematica production environment will be down.
 Artefactual upgrades both pipelines and the storage service in our production environment.

 ### 9. Update Integrated Applications (Archivematica Product Owner)